kgdunn/pid-book/least-squares-modelling/least-squares-modelling.rst

 	#.	how to interpret the model coefficients

-	#.	extend our tools to analyze the linear model
+	#.	extend our tools from the previous section to analyze the MLR model

-	#.	use integer (yes/no or on/off) variables in our model.
+	#.	use integer (yes/no *or* on/off) variables in our model.

 First some motivating examples:

 	-	A relationship exists between :math:`x_1` = reactant concentration and :math:`x_2` = temperature with respect to :math:`y` = reaction rate.
 We already have a linear model between :math:`y = b_0 + b_1x_1`, but we want to improve our understanding of the system by learning about the temperature effect, :math:`x_2`.

-	-	We want to predict melt index in our reactor from the reactor temperature, but we know that the feed flow and pressure are also good explanatory variables.
+	-	We want to predict melt index in our reactor from the reactor temperature, but we know that the feed flow and pressure are also good explanatory variables for melt index.
 How do these additional variables improve the predictions?

 	-	We know that the quality of our plastic product is a function of the mixing time, and also the mixing tank in which the raw materials are blended.
 How do we incorporate the concept of a mixing tank indicator in our model?